 On the contrary expectant mothers are taught to expect pain, and lots of it, by friends and family who’ve experienced it, as well as by their care providers.
 After just a few generations, we simply no longer know any different.
 Mothers who want to let their bodies and their babies do what they were specifically created to do on their own schedule and with a minimum of intervention now find themselves having to press for their right to control their own birthing experience.

 Who Created This Problem?

 Looking at Genesis 3:16 in the original language seems to absolve God of the responsibility.
-And, since the Hebrew sages didn’t say much about pain in childbirth in their writings, it probably wasn’t a bunch of jealous men of old as the pagan feminists would have you believe.
+And the Hebrew sages didn’t say much about pain in childbirth in their writings.
 So who’s to blame?